Last updated January 19, 2021

 Any personal data will only be transferred to third parties if

-- it is intentionally published by you, and thus publicly available
+- it is intentionally published by you, and thus publicly available, or

 - to the extent that external service providers commissioned by us process data as order processors or parties that assume certain functions (e.g., external data centers, support and maintenance of IT applications, archiving, document processing, call center services, compliance services, data validation and data protection. plausibility check, data destruction, purchasing/procurement, customer administration, letter shops, marketing, media technology, research, risk controlling, billing, telephony, website management, auditing services, banks, printing shops, companies for data disposal, courier services, logistics, and press relations work).